nithyaramakrishnan/data-shield/convert.md

 ### Configuring credentials for another registry
 {: #configure-other-registry}

 If you already have a `~/.docker/config.json` file that authenticates to the registry that you want to use, you can use that file.
-Files on OS X are not supported at this time.
+Files on OS X are not supported currently.

 1. Configure [pull secrets](/docs/containers?topic=containers-images#other).